20steps/alexa/README.md

 This is the backend of the "20steps" Alexa skill - the skill aims to support developers and system administrators.

-Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps.
+Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps and used to enhance my skillset ,-)

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for detailed system status of your services